richer-richard/vanilla/README.md

 ## 🙏 Acknowledgments

-VANILLA Arcade Hub is a modern reimplementation of classic arcade games, created to showcase web development with vanilla technologies and demonstrate how timeless game mechanics can be brought into the modern web era.
+Vanilla Collection is a modern reimplementation of classic games, created to showcase web development with vanilla technologies and demonstrate how timeless game mechanics can be brought into the modern web era.

 ---